-This Official Statement, which includes the Schedule and Appendices hereto, provides certain information regarding the issuance of \$38,195,000\ City of Denton, Texas General Obligation Refunding Bonds, Series 2016 (the "Bonds").
-The City Council adopted an ordinance on July 19, 2016 authorizing the issuance of the Bonds (the "Authorizing Bond Ordinance").
-In the Authorizing Bond Ordinance, as permitted by the provisions of Chapter 1207, Texas Government Code, as amended, the City Council delegated the authority to each of the City Manager and an Assistant City Manager to establish the terms and details of the Bonds and to effect the sale of the Bonds pursuant to a "Pricing Certificate" (the Authorizing Bond Ordinance and the Pricing Certificate for the Bonds are jointly referred to as the "Bond Ordinance").
-Capitalized terms used in this Official Statement have the same meanings assigned to such terms in the Bond Ordinance, except as otherwise indicated herein.
+This Preliminary Official Statement, which includes the Schedule and Appendices hereto, provides certain information regarding the issuance of \$29,220,000 City of Denton.
+Texas General Obligation Refunding and Improvement Bonds, Series 2017 (the "Bonds") and \$94,485,000 City of Denton, Texas Certificates of Obligation, Series 2017 (the "Certificates").
+The Bonds and the Certificates (collectively the "Obligations") are separate and distinct securities offerings being authorized for issuance under separate ordinances (the "Bond Ordinance" and the "Certificate Ordinance", respectively, each as defined below, and collectively the "Ordinances") adopted by the City Council of the City, but are being offered and sold pursuant to a common Official Statement, and while the Bonds and Certificates share certain common attributes, each issue is separate and apart from the other and should be reviewed and analyzed independently, including the kind and type of obligation being issued, its terms of payment, the security for its payment, the rights of the holders, the federal, state or local tax consequences of the purchase, ownership or disposition of the Obligations and the covenants and agreements made with respect thereto.
+The City Council adopted an ordinance on April 18, 2017 authorizing the issuance of the Bonds (the "Authorizing Bond Ordinance").
+In the Authorizing Bond Ordinance, as permitted by the provisions of Chapters 1207 and 1371, Texas Government Code, as amended, the City Council delegated the authority to each of the City Manager, the Deputy City Manager and the Assistant City Manager to establish the terms and details of the Bonds and to effect the sale of the Bonds pursuant to a "Pricing Certificate" (the Authorizing Bond Ordinance and the Pricing Certificate for the Bonds are jointly referred to as the "Bond Ordinance").
+The City Council adopted an ordinance on April 18, 2017 authorizing the issuance of the Certificates (the "Authorizing Certificate Ordinance").
+In the Authorizing Certificate Ordinance, as permitted by the provisions of Chapters 1371, Texas Government Code, as amended, the City Council delegated the authority to each of the City Manager, the Deputy City Manager and the Assistant City Manager to establish the terms and details of the Certificates and to effect the sale of the Certificates pursuant to a "Pricing Certificate" (the Authorizing Certificate Ordinance and the Pricing Certificate for the Certificates are jointly referred to as the "Certificate Ordinance").
+Capitalized terms used in this Preliminary Official Statement have the same meanings assigned to such terms in each respective Ordinance, except as otherwise indicated herein.

-There follows in this Official Statement descriptions of the Bonds and certain information regarding the City and its finances.
+There follows in this Preliminary Official Statement descriptions of the Obligations and certain information regarding the City and its finances.
 All descriptions of documents contained herein are only summaries and are qualified in their entirety by reference to each such document.
 Copies of such documents may be obtained from the City's Financial Advisor, FirstSouthwest, a Division of Hilltop Securities Inc., Fort Worth, Texas.

-DESCRIPTION OF THE CITY . . .
+DESCRIPTION OF THE CITY...
 The City of Denton, Texas (the "City") is a political subdivision located in Denton County operating as a home-rule city under the laws of the State of Texas and a charter approved by the voters in 1959.
 The City operates under the Council/Manager form of government where the Mayor and six Councilmembers are elected for staggered two-year terms.
 The City Council formulates operating policy for the City while the City Manager is the chief administrative officer.
 The City is approximately 97.411 square miles in area.